Dxcraig/Alx_DjangoLearnLab/social_media_api/README.md

 # Social Media API

-A Django REST Framework-based Social Media API with user authentication, profile management, and follower functionality.
+A Django REST Framework-based Social Media API with user authentication, profile management, posts, comments, and a follow system with personalized feeds.

 ## Table of Contents
 - [Features](#features)